3 Days in Istanbul: The Ultimate City Break Itinerary

 🍢 Day 3: Asian Side Food Tour

 Note: This itinerary assumes you have three full days in Istanbul.
-Day 1 is the busiest, so if you arrive late or prefer a slower start, consider swapping Days 1 and 2.
+Day 1 is the busiest, so if you’d prefer a slower start, consider swapping Days 1 and 2.

-You’ll start your first day in Istanbul exploring the Historic Peninsula, home to the city’s most famous landmarks, followed by a traditional Turkish bath and sunset by the water.
+You’ll start your first day in Istanbul exploring the Historical Peninsula, home to the city’s most famous landmarks, followed by a traditional Turkish bath and sunset by the water.

 Start your first day in Istanbul with breakfast at Seven Hills Restaurant, a rooftop spot with panoramic views of the Hagia Sophia and the Blue Mosque.